 There are no minimum balance requirements for accounts, and no monthly fees to keep a brokerage account with Charles Schwab.

 10. Seeking Alpha Pro

 Seeking Alpha is a platform that provides stock research information in the form of a vast library of articles contributed by different members and experts.

 This crowdsourcing approach can offer deep insights to investors into the various markets, allowing them to make very well-informed decisions about how to begin or expand a portfolio.

-There is a free version that anyone can easily access, as well as a variety of options for a paid subscription that gives access to many different features, including detailed stock ratings, stock tracking, a wide range of ratings from various analysts, and more with the ro version.
+There is a free version of this stock analysis app that anyone can easily access, as well as a variety of options for a paid subscription that gives access to many different features, including detailed stock ratings, stock tracking, a wide range of ratings from various analysts, and more with the pro version.